Textbook/Part 3/Chapter 8

 MRA (Magnetic Resonance Angiography)

-• Alternative if CTA contraindicated.
+• Alternative if computed tomography angiography (CTA) contraindicated.

-• CE-MRA offers reliable vertebral imaging.
+• CE-magnetic resonance angiography (MRA) offers reliable vertebral imaging.

 DSA (Digital Subtraction Angiography)